 You can load HP28S binary objects to stack level 1.
 Therefore the object must begin with "HPHP28-S".
 If the binary header isn't present, the object is loaded as string.
 Dropping HP objects over the emulator window will also load objects.
 Be sure that the emulator isn't busy before doing this.

-You can load HP32SII User Code programs directly at bottom of the calculators program memory.
+You can load HP32S or HP32SII User Code programs directly at bottom of the calculators program memory.
 These programs should begin with a label and end with a RTN instruction.
 Other program configurations may cause unpredictable results at loading.
-The file to load must be a special RAW file created by Save Object....
-If the object and the calculator share label names, loading is aborted.
+The file to load must begin with a header, in the case of a HP32S object with "RAW31" and in the case of a HP32SII object with "RAW32", both created by Save Object....
+If the object and the calculator share label names, loading is aborted with an error showing the labels used in the calculator and the one used in the object file.

 When you now load the User Code into memory be sure that the last program in memory has a RTN instruction.
 If not, both programs, the last in memory and the loaded one, will be merged.